 At the begining, the machines sported a scheme inherited from SATCO, to which the titles and an original logo representative of the Inca culture were incorporated.

-In Nov74 it was reported that to complement the services of the F-28, an agreement had been reached with the Dutch manufacturer, to supply a pair of Fokker F-27 Mk.600 to be delivered between Apr/May75.
-These devices would complement the company's activities in air terminals with less traffic or difficult access.
 On December 8, 74, on the occasion of the inauguration of a monument in honor of the Battle of Ayacucho, an event was held, for which various dignitaries and authorities from South American countries met in the Peruvian city.
 The foreign ministers of Argentina, Ecuador, Paraguay, Guatemala and Nicaragua, and Cardinal Juan Landázuri Ricketts, were transported aboard an Aeroperú Fokker F-28.

 The Fokker F-28 proved to be robust enough to operate from poorly prepared runways.
 During 1974, the Fellowship flight line provided services to Juliaca, whose runway was not yet paved.